Oleg979/ReactiveMessenger/README.md

 # ReactiveMessenger
-Simple SPA for messagind built using ReactJS
+Simple SPA for messagin built using ReactJS